awesomelon/color-extraction/README.md

 # ColorExtractor

 ColorExtractor is a JavaScript class for extracting dominant colors from images.
-It uses the k-means clustering algorithm to identify the dominant color and other major colors in an image.
+It uses the K-Means clustering algorithm to identify the dominant color and other major colors in an image.

 ![video](./assets/video.gif)